Twint-AG/twint-woocommerce-extension/README.md

-# WooCommerce Twint Payment Gateway
+# WooCommerce TWINT Payment Gateway

 Twint payment gateway for your WooCommerce development needs, with built-in support for subscriptions and the block-based checkout.